kjkasi/EasyNetQWiki/Documentation/Subscribe.md

 This will stop EasyNetQ consuming from the queue and close the consumer's channel.

 Do _not_ call consumer.Dispose() inside a message handler.
 This will create a race condition between EasyNetQ ACK'ing the message on the consumer's channel and the consumer.Dispose() call to close that channel.
 Because of EasyNetQ's internal architecture these calls will be invoked on different threads and the timing is not deterministic.

-## Distributed processing out-of-the-box

-EasyNetQ and RabbitMQ provide distributed processing out-of-the-box.
-Say we have written a windows service with a single call to subscribe just like the one above.
-We deploy it on a server and start it up.
-When the Subscribe call is run EasyNetQ creates a queue called something like 'someNamespace_myMessage:someAssembly_mySubscriptionId' on the RabbitMQ broker.
-As instances of MyMessage are published they are routed to this queue and our windows service gets a copy of every message.
-This is exactly what we want.

-Now, what if we deploy a second instance of our windows service on a second server and start it up?
-When the Subscribe call runs, EasyNetQ will find that there’s already a queue that matches the subscriber id / message type combination, so instead of creating a new queue it will simply start consuming from the existing queue created by the first instance.
-When RabbitMQ has two consumers consuming from the same queue, it sends messages to the consumers, round-robin style, in turn.
-So the first message will be sent the the first instance, the second to the second instance and then the third to the first instance, and so on.
-We get distributed processing out-of-the-box, with no need for any special programming techniques when writing our subscribers, or special software or hardware load balancers.